melsayedx/zero_/README.md

+ClickHouse native primitive speed not supported in NodeJS

 # Log Ingestion Platform

 A minimal, production-ready log ingestion platform built with clean hexagonal architecture.
 Designed for simplicity and extensibility.